Aristocracy of Norway: Consumption

 Already in the Medieval Ages a man was not allowed to dress in clothes implying that he belonged to another estate than his actual.

-Whilst commoners could not wear finer clothes than nobles did, the nobility had to make sure they were not better dressed than the King and his family.
+Whilst commoners could not wear finer clothes than nobles did, the nobility had to make sure they were not better dressed than the king and his family.
 In 1528 a royal decree decided that no noble could own more than three clothes of silk.
 No ladies or maids could wear broad bonnets.
 Pearls in textiles as well as textiles containing gold were reserved for royal persons.

 Usually a cloth's value was relatively big.
 Accessories were no exception.
 For example, a pearl bonnet alone could cost as much as 100 dollars; this was three years' salary for a carpenter.
 Expensive were also gold chains, bonnets with ostrich feathers, etcetera.
 As such clothes were not only a matter of dressing, but also a part a family's capital.

-Slitted clothes were usual among (female) nobles.
+Slit clothes were usual among (female) nobles.
 This would reveal that a garment had two layers of textile.